ChrisTech44/ChrisTech44/README.md

 MTA Java certified programmer

-Proficient in the Java and Swift
+Proficient in the C, Java, and Swift

-Moderate Python knowledge
+Proficient in RISC-V and x86_64 ISAs

-Currently learning C++
+Currently learning software reverse engineering

 Goals 🎯
 --------------------------------------------------